andrew-edwards/empirical-dyn-mod/README.md

 Tricky - there's not a lot of comments in the code.
 Maybe look at rEDM package first?

 <https://cran.r-project.org/web/packages/rEDM/vignettes/rEDM_tutorial.html> is a vignette for the package.

+##code/herring/

+**survey-index-table-for-SR.xlsx** - survey data from Jaclyn Cleary (14 Nov 2016).
+Units are tonnes of spawners (aged 2-3 to 10 years).
+Time series is comprised of two surveys: 1951 – 1987 (surface survey)
+1988 – 2016 (dive survey).
+Publically available data, so okay to share.
+(Renamed file without spaces).

+**allcatch2015-16.xlsx** - catch data, see readMe tab for details.

 ##